In the chapel we require vaccination, a mask and safe distancing.

-Each Wednesday from 6:15 PM – 7 PM, a small group of people meet in the Advocate Chapel for a time of contemplative prayer which is open to all – seasoned contemplatives and those who have never tried this way of praying before.
+Each Wednesday from 6:00-6:45 PM a small group of people meets in the Advocate Chapel and online for a time of contemplative prayer which is open to all – seasoned contemplatives and those who have never tried this way of praying before.
 Come and dwell with God.

 What is Contemplative Prayer?